 What We Do

-To further our mission of equity in education, our National Team is hiring a Deputy Director of Regional Giving (DDRG).
-The DDRG reports directly to the Vice President of Growth Strategy and Development and is an essential link between E4E’s national development team and local chapters’ development efforts.
+To support this work nationally, our National Development Team is hiring a Director of Regional Giving (DRG).
+The DRG reports directly to the Vice President of Growth Strategy and Development and is an essential link between E4E’s national development team and local chapters’ development efforts.
 E4E currently fundraises national support from national partners — the Foundations and Individual Giving Leads will manage these partnerships.
 Additionally, each E4E chapter is working to grow their base of local donors with the aim of being fully sustained by local donors.
 The local Executive Director and Managing Director of Development are responsible for local fundraising efforts.
-The DDRG reports to the Vice President of Growth Strategy and Development and is an essential bridge between national and local work, ensuring that all chapter and national fundraising staff operate as a cohesive team.
-The DDRG coaches and supports local Executive Directors and Managing Directors of Development in our six chapters; coordinates organization-wide projects between the national and local team; and ensures timely and accurate information-sharing among teams.
-In some cases, the DDRG will also steward external relationships with donors and prospective partners in local communities.
+The DRG reports to the Vice President of Growth Strategy and Development and is an essential bridge between national and local work, ensuring that all chapter and national fundraising staff operate as a cohesive team.
+The DRG coaches and supports local Executive Directors and Managing Directors of Development in our six chapters; coordinates organization-wide projects between the national and local team; and ensures timely and accurate information-sharing among teams.
+In some cases, the DRG will also steward external relationships with donors and prospective partners in local communities.

 Conduct Strategic Planning and Analysis